 The National hunt

 The National Hunt is another thrilling racetrack for flat racing.
-The track is a triangular circuit that boasts of a 220-yard run.
+The track is a triangular circuit that boasts a 220-yard run.
 Most horses can easily handle the fences.
 The Grade 1 National Chase action takes place on this track.
 Horses that are four years and above can participate in this event.

 The King George IV steeplechase